nevillejackson/Unix/runit/05postinst.md

       License:       BSD
 ```

-Now lets see wjhat it would do if I installed it
+Now lets see what it would do if I installed it

 ```
 nevj@mary ~ $ emerge --ask --pretend sys-process/runit